Families Shelter In Tents As Rescuers Seek People Cut Off By Taiwan Quake - UrduPoint

 Massive rocks blocked road tunnels, while uprooted trees could be seen on the cliffs by the highway still shrouded with clouds of dust.

-The quake killed at least nine people and injured more than 1,064, although authorities did not specify how seriously.
+The quake killed at least 10 people and injured more than 1,060, although authorities did not specify how seriously.

 Recent Stories